StateSpaceModels/ssm/README.md

 The process model can be expressed as an ODE, an SDE or a compartmental model defining a Poisson process (potentialy with stochastic rates).
 Let's take the example of a simple Susceptible-Infected-Recovered compartmental model for population dynamics.
-The ```model``` object contains the following properties:
+The process model contains the following properties:

 the populations

-    $ cat package.json | json model.populations
+    $ cat ssm.json | json populations

     "populations": [
       {"name": "NYC", "composition": ["S", "I", "R"]}